TeamLapen/Vampirism/docs/wiki/factions/vampire-hunter-lord-and-minions.md

 ### Minions
 Minions have an inventory that can be used to store items but also to equip the minion with weapons and armor.
-Furthermore, their appearance can be changed and you can assign them a new name.
+Furthermore, their appearance can be changed, and you can assign them a new name.
 Obviously, you can give them commands.
 Either individually by interacting with the minion and selecting the desired task or by using the minion task menu.
 The menu can be accessed either by a dedicated keybinding (unbound by default) or by pressing space while your action menu is displayed.
 Since hunter players might not use their action menu frequently, it might be better to remove the action menu keybinding and instead assign the key to the minion task menu.
 You can still access the actions by hitting space in the minion task menu (or by using the action 1/2 keybinding directly).